 Modulating Factor Details Effects on the KER References Drug PLX5622-1200ppm (PLX) diet that contains a CSF1-R (colony stimulating factor 1 receptor) inhibitor that induces depletion of microglia within 3 days.
 The PLX diet was able to rescue the short and long-term memory impairments due to radiation exposure.
 Krukowski et al., 2018b; Acharya et al., 2016 Drug Fluoxetine treatment - an antidepressant that belongs to the selective serotonin reuptake inhibitor (SSRI) class.
 Fluoxetine was able to attenuate the learning and memory defects in mice that were subjected to radiation.
 Gan et al., 2019 Genotype CCR2 (chemokine C-C motif receptor 2) knockout.
 CCR2 is involved in peripheral macrophage infiltration at the sites of injury in the CNS.
 CCR2 deficiency was able to prevent the cognitive impairments induced by cranial radiation as shown by improvements in the MWM test.
-Belarbi et al., 2013 Drug Treatment with $\alpha$ -lipoic acid (LA) as it has antioxidant properties.
+Belarbi et al., 2013 Drug Treatment with α-lipoic acid (LA) as it has antioxidant properties.
 LA-treated mice did not show any significant decline in spatial memory post-irradiation.
 Manda et al., 2007b Sex Male and female mice responded differently to NOR, three chamber social approach and open field task following irradiation.
 Male animals generally demonstrated memory impairment after irradiation.
 Krukowski et al., 2018a Drug Treatment with melatonin as it is involved in many physiological processes and has antioxidant properties.
 Pre-treatment with melatonin showed significant protection against impairment in learning ability.
 Melatonin was found to reduce the time taken to reach the goal in a Hebb-Williams maze compared to irradiation.
 Manda et al., 2007a Various modulating factors Commonly applied countermeasures include: Those targeting the reduction of oxidative stress (ie. Pharmaceutical antioxidants, nutritional antioxidants) Decreasing DNA damage (ie. Overexpression of BMI1 gene to accelerate DNA repair) Enhancing cell survival (ie. Inhibition of p53-induced apoptosis) Reducing inflammation (ie. Pharmaceutically blocking pro-inflammatory cytokine/chemokine signaling) Limiting tissue damage and increasing repair (ie. Cell transplants) Various approaches to CNS radioprotection have been utilized as either primarily protective (administered prior to irradiation) or mitigative (administered after irradiation).
 These countermeasures have been found to limit the harmful effects of radiation exposure.
-Pariset et al., 2021
+Pariset et al., 2021 Stress Psychological Stress Psychological stress related to perceived risk of radiation exposure can also impact learning and memory.
+Collett et al., 2020

-TNF is a key cytokine that can initiate and promote inflammation through the activation of the NF $\kappa$ B pathway in glia cells.
+TNF is a key cytokine that can initiate and promote inflammation through the activation of the NF κ B pathway in glia cells.
 In uncontrolled conditions, TNF can lead to the development of neurodegenerative diseases as it can increase the production of pro-inflammatory cytokines and can also lead to elevated levels of iNOS, COX-2, and NOX subunits.
-These can then activate NADPH oxidases to produce ROS, which can activate the NF $\kappa$ B pathway to amplify the overall TNF/ROS/NF $\kappa$ B responses to promote neuroinflammation.
+These can then activate NADPH oxidases to produce ROS, which can activate the NF κ B pathway to amplify the overall TNF/ROS/NF κ B responses to promote neuroinflammation.
 This process ultimately results in a feed-forward loop of chronic neurodegeneration and consequently, impaired learning and memory (Fischer and Maier, 2015).